baleshwar-mahto/smart-attendance-system/README.md

  ## Usage on your local machine
  Its fairly simply .Just run the mtcnnLiveVideo.m in your MATLAB .Please ensure that MATLAB Support Package for USB Webcams is installed .

+ The real challenge here is to deploy the face detection and recognition algorithms on the raspberry pi using arm compute library with opencv in the backend.